dndg/opta-tutorials/tutorials/CodesysOpta6MReaderTutorial/content.md

 - Properly configured network: the PC must communicate correctly with Finder OPTA via Ethernet.
 Configuration guide is available [at this link](https://opta.findernet.com/en/tutorial/codesys-via-ethernet).

-To follow this tutorial, you will need to connect the Finder 6M series network analyzer to the power supply and provide a suitable load.
+To follow this tutorial, you will need to connect the Finder 6M series power analyzer to the power supply and provide a suitable load.
 You will also need to power Finder OPTA with a 12-24VDC/500mA power supply and properly configure the RS-485 serial connection.
 The diagram below shows the correct configuration of the connections between Finder OPTA and the Finder 6M series.